Yum Brands beats Q2 sales forecasts on new stores, traffic

 Revenue for the Louisville, Kentucky, company rose 34% in the April-June period to $1.6 billion.
 That was ahead of Wall Street’s forecast of $1.48 billion, according to analysts polled by FactSet.

 Gibbs also noted a sharp increase in digital sales, including online orders for pickup and delivery.
-Digital orders grew 35% year-over-year to $5 billion, and are on track to hit $20 billion this year, he said.
+Digital orders grew 35% year-over-year to $5 billion.

 Digital orders save on labor costs and ensure more seamless service, Gibbs said, and customers ordering online also tend to order more.